clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - Facebook TAO
 - RAMP - https://people.eecs.berkeley.edu/~alig/papers/ramp.pdf
 - RAMP TAO - https://www.vldb.org/pvldb/vol14/p3014-cheng.pdf
-- it's nicer if it is automatic
+- implemented as a clien tlibrary, it's nicer if it is automatic

 ---

 ### The CAP theorem

 https://en.wikipedia.org/wiki/CAP_theorem

+---

+### Relational clustering tends to be master-slave

+- writes to a master and then push out to secondaries (from HA failover)

 ---